-The Global Genome Initiative aims to preserve the planet's genetic diversity by sustaining the next generation of biodiversity collections and helping to solve many of humanity's biological challenges and, in the process, transform the Museum into a 21st century institution.
+The Global Genome Initiative (ggi@si.edu) aims to preserve the planet's genetic diversity by sustaining the next generation of biodiversity collections and helping to solve many of humanity's biological challenges and, in the process, trans-form the Museum into a 21st century institution.
 The diversity of genomes holds great potential for explaining the evolutionary relationships of organisms and supporting advancements in agriculture, medicine, environmental stewardship, and even national security.
 Contact: Jonathan Coddington